In my latest Mailbag, a reader writes:

 For what it’s worth, shortly after I received your email, Angelina Jolie gave an interview in which she confirmed that both she and screenwriter Linda Woolverton were “very conscious” of the force of Stefan maiming Maleficent by hacking off her wings as “a metaphor for rape.”
 So far from being suspicious, I wasn’t even criticizing or judging the film on that ground.
 It was an observation, not an accusation.
 I did say it was “a pretty dark subtext for a PG movie,” but that was by way of parental advisory, not criticism.

 However, we can’t — or at any rate I can’t — watch a movie like Maleficent without comparing and contrasting it with its source material, the story of Sleeping Beauty, particularly in Disney’s 1959 animated film.
 (This is something I could have brought out more clearly in my review.
-For what it’s worth, my review written within 12 hours of seeing the film, which is not ideal.
-I like to have at least a day to chew over a film before writing my review.)
+For what it’s worth, my review was written within 12 hours of seeing the film, which is not ideal.
+I like to have at least a day to chew over a film before reviewing it.)

 A story like this demands to be seen through the lens of what biblical scholars call “redaction criticism,” which basically means “What was changed, added or deleted in this retelling of the story, and what do those changes tell us about the storyteller’s intentions and outlook?”